Master of Culture and Arts, Photography

 For students who have an earlier Bachelor’s Degree in Culture and Arts (240 ECTS) the studies consist of 60 ECTS:

 - Master’s thesis 30 ECTS

-The programme comprises both contact studies and distance learning.
-Contact studies consist of four to six blocks - two at Campus Allegro in Jakobstad (two weeks in the autumn term and two weeks in the spring term) plus two to four intensive excursions to various organisations, companies, art exhibitions, biennales and art centres throughout Europe.
-The studies have a personal emphasis highlighting the artistic practise of each individual student.
-Distance learning includes literature studies, written assignments (statements and analyses), artistic and published works.
+The programme comprises both contact studies and remote learning.
+Contact studies consists of 5-7 Blocks - two at Campus Allegro in Jakobstad (1-2 weeks in late summer 2021 and 1-2 weeks in fall 2022) plus 3-5 group excursions within Europe to relevant art centers, exhibitions, and organisations.
+Around these activities, the studies have an emphasis on the ambition and artistic practise of each individual student.
+Remote learning includes: literature studies; written assignments (including statements and analyses); artistic practice; and published works.

-The thesis accounts for 30 ECTS, of which 15 ECTS comprise study presentations.
-This component involves an individual project and communication methods which clearly show the original artistic and/or photographic skills of the individual student.
-The thesis contains preliminary work (research methods and widespread research), development of the individual’s professional profile, supervision and follow-up.
+The Master’s thesis accounts for 30 ECTS.
+This component involves a significant individual project and presentation methods which clearly show the original artistic and/or photographic skills of the individual student.
+The Master’s thesis contains preliminary work (research methods and widespread research), the development of the individual’s professional profile, programme supervision and follow-up.

 Under the Finnish legislation, a person who has taken the Master’s degree is qualified for posts or positions for which the qualification requirement is a second-cycle higher education degree.
 In some cases, the qualification requirement also includes the completion of studies in certain specified fields of study.
 The degree falls under the Article 11 of the Directive 2005/36/EC of the European Parliament and of the Council on the recognition of professional qualifications, level e.

 The programme enables students to establish themselves and consolidate their place in the international field of photography, visual culture and contemporary art.
 There is also the possibility of further advanced study or work within the academic sector.